vlcn-io/model/README.md

 - asking the developer to remember to await their writes if they want to do an immediate read-after-write
 - ddl? maybe?
 This is probably a necessary complexity and unlocks future simplicity

-The current most interesting part of vulcan is here: https://github.com/aphrodite-sh/vulcan/tree/main/ts/packages/value/README.md
+The current most interesting part of vulcan [is transactional memory](https://github.com/aphrodite-sh/vulcan/tree/main/ts/packages/value/README.md).